nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

-    2. Navigate to folder in terminal and input `java -jar flashlingo.jar` <br>
+    2. Navigate to folder in terminal and input `java -jar` command with the jar file name, e.g.`java -jar flashlingo.jar` <br>
        Expected: Shows the GUI with a set of sample contacts.
 The window size can be adjusted to your liking.

 2. Saving window preferences